ajsaraujo/clustering/README.md

 # clustering

 Clustering is the problem of partitioning a dataset in several clusters, in a way that objects in the same cluster are similar, while objects in different clusters aren't.
-Clustering algorithms are widely used to calssify data and are extremely relevant  problem in several applications, such as marketing segmentation, image recognition and data compression.
+Clustering algorithms are widely used to classify data and are extremely relevant  problem in several applications, such as marketing segmentation, image recognition and data compression.

 ## Installation and usage